 Fine Particulate Matter concentrations are expected to be in the Moderate to Unhealthy-for-Sensitive-Groups range Wednesday afternoon through Thursday morning.
 Fine particulate concentrations should start dropping Thursday afternoon as a cold front approaches the area.
 People with heart or lung disease, older adults, and children should reduce prolonged or heavy exertion through Thursday afternoon within the Grand Valley in Mesa County.

 COLORADO SMOKE OUTLOOK:

-Light to moderate smoke is possible near prescribed fires over the next several days.
+Light to moderate smoke is possible near prescribed fires and small wildfires around the state.

-What if there is smoke in your area that is not reported above?
+What if there is a wildfire or smoke in your area that is not reported above?

 ACTION DAYS: An Action Day for fine particulate matter (particulates), carbon monoxide, ozone or other pollutants indicates that either current air quality is unhealthy or conditions are expected to worsen later in the day or on the next day.
 Action Days for air pollutants generally indicate that air quality will be in either the Unhealthy or Unhealthy-for-Sensitive-Groups categories according to the Air Quality Index.
 Action Days trigger voluntary pollution prevention measures, which may vary by season, and public health recommendations.